Drumich/EDIBO/SQL/readme.md

-select * from INFORMATION_SCHETA.TABLES WHERE table_name = "tabula"; - shows !options! what you can do with table and stuff
+select * from INFORMATION_SCHEMA.TABLES WHERE table_name = "tabula"; - shows !options! what you can do with table and stuff
 SELECT CREATE_TIME FROM INFORMATION_SCHEMA.TABLES WHERE table_name = "mana_tabula1"; - shows what time table was created and stuff